About the Program

-Integrated into the curriculum, the PGA Golf Management program will allow students to be elected as members of the PGA of America upon completion of all three (3) levels of the program, including passing the PAT and completing the required internship experiences.
+Integrated into the curriculum, the PGA Professional Golf Management program will allow students to be elected as members of the PGA of America upon completion of all three (3) levels of the program, including passing the PAT and completing the required internship experiences.
 Courses include:

 - Business Planning and Operations